hithaishree98/LangChain_RAG_Knowledge_Assistant/SystemDesign.md

 - Storing — the vectors and original chunk text are stored in ChromaDB with metadata like which file they came from, which user uploaded them.

 When someone asks a question, it goes through the same embedding step and ChromaDB finds the chunks whose vectors are closest.
 Those chunks become the context the LLM uses to answer.

+## System design concepts in this project

+- Client-Server Architecture
+The frontend and backend are completely separate services.
+Streamlit handles the UI, FastAPI handles everything else.
+They communicate over HTTP.

+ Someone could replace the Streamlit frontend with a Slack bot or a Chrome extension without touching a single line of the RAG logic.
+That separation was intentional from the start.

+- Multi-Tenancy and Data Isolation
+One deployment, many workspaces, zero data leakage between them.
+Every document chunk and every database row is tagged with a user_id.

+Chroma filters on user_id at query time.
+SQLite queries include WHERE user_id = ?.

+- Retrieval Augmented Generation (RAG)
+RAG stores documents as vectors and retrieves only the relevant chunks at query time.

+Since customer data changes constantly, fine-tuning would require retraining every time anything changes.

+- Vector Similarity Search
+Text gets converted into high-dimensional vectors where semantic similarity maps to mathematical closeness.

+- Fault Tolerance and Graceful Degradation
+Things fail in production like LLMs go down, databases lock, networks timeout.

+  The system handles each failure independently.
+        - LLM failures retry with exponential backoff (wait 1s, then 2s, then return 503).
+        - Slack notification failures don't affect the answer.
+        - Database write failures don't corrupt the session.

+The pattern throughout: non-critical paths fail silently and log the error, critical paths retry and surface the error cleanly.

+- Idempotency and Atomic Operations
+If document indexing fails halfway through, the database record gets cleaned up.

+Temp files are deleted in a finally block so they're always cleaned up even if an exception is thrown.

+Duplicate uploads are rejected with a 409 before any work is done.